caeltarifa/big_data_web_scraping/README.md

 Not all techniques are being develated here, but the most useful are for ilustrating concepts and tools which Biosoft exploits with.

 ## 1 Requirements
-Once the lybraries needed to extract data are satisfied by below, the project could be built up:
+Once the libraries needed to extract data are satisfied, below could be built up the project:
 ````
 pip install scrapy
 pip install botocore